KevinBeeson/CMCL_technical_test/README.md

 INFO:root:Index Type
 INFO:root:(0, 'http://environment.data.gov.uk/flood-monitoring/id/measures/2200TH-flow--Mean-15_min-m3_s')
 INFO:root:(1, 'http://environment.data.gov.uk/flood-monitoring/id/measures/2200TH-level-stage-i-15_min-mASD')
-INFO:root:Which type(s) of measurement would you like to plot? select the relevant index number, if multiples types separate by a comma (e.g. 0,1)
+INFO:root:Which type(s) of measurement would you like to plot?
+Select the relevant index number if multiple types are separated by a comma (e.g. 0,1)
 ```

 You can select which numbers to plot.
 Multiple measurements can be plotted on one measurement.
-If there are only one station available the program automatically plots that station
+If there is only one station available, the program automatically plots that station.
 Input:

 ```